Reuben Fenton

 Reuben Eaton Fenton (July 4, 1819 – August 25, 1885) was an American merchant and politician from New York.
 In the mid-19th century, he served as a U.S. Representative, a U.S. Senator, and as Governor of New York.

 Early life

 Gubernatorial portrait of New York Governor Reuben E. Fenton.

 Fenton was born near Frewsburg, in Chautauqua County, New York, on July 4, 1819.
 He was the son of a farmer, and schoolteacher, George Washington Fenton (1783–1860) and Elsey (née Owen) Fenton (1790–1875).
+His maternal grandfather was John Owen, a veteran of the French & Indian War.
 He had four siblings: Roswell Owen Fenton, George Washington Fenton Jr., William H.H.
 Fenton, and John Freeman Fenton.

 His paternal grandparents were Roswell Fenton and Deborah (née Freeman) Fenton and his maternal grandfather was John Owen of Carroll, New York.
 His paternal aunt, Hannah Fenton was the wife of Lambert Van Buren of Kinderhook, New York.

 He was educated in the district school, Cary's Academy near Cincinnati, Ohio, and the Fredonia Academy.